ContNeXt/web_app/README.md

 ### ContNeXt Data

-ContNeXt's data can be downloaded directly from the project's <a href='https://zenodo.org/record/5831786'>Zenodo</a> page.
+ContNeXt's data can be downloaded directly from the project's <a href='https://zenodo.org/record/5831786'>Zenodo page</a>.

 To correctly load the ContNeXt Viewer database, the source data must have the following structure: